 More detailed information about the identification, assessment and interventions for SEND support, as well as how this is reviewed, can be found in our SEND Policy (see our website).
-Arrangements for the admission of disabled young people are also detailed in the Equality and Accessibility Policy and the Admissions Policy, both on our website.
+Arrangements for the admission of young people with a disability are also detailed in the Equality and Accessibility Policy and the Admissions Policy, both on our website.

-If you have any concerns about your child's learning please email their form teacher or Mrs Pickard, our SENDCo.
+If you have any concerns about your child's learning please email their form tutor or Mrs Pickard, our SENDCo.